Chapter 1: Introduction

 RQ1:

-Can the the promising FDO concept be realised using existing Web technology, taking into account the lessons learnt from the early Semantic Web developments and more recent Linked Data practices?
+Can the promising FDO concept be realised using existing Web technology, taking into account the lessons learnt from the early Semantic Web developments and more recent Linked Data practices?

 I address RQ1 in Chapter 2 and Chapter 3.